 By Chijioke Ohuocha

-LAGOS (Reuters) - Teleology Holding, a company led by former MTN Group executive Adrian Wood, has pulled out of Nigeria's 9mobile just weeks after its $301 million takeover of the firm with a group of local investors, two people familiar with the matter said on Thursday.
+LAGOS (Reuters) - A company led by Adrian Wood, the former chief executive of South African telecoms giant MTN Group's Nigeria business, has pulled out of its 9mobile venture, two people familiar with the matter said on Thursday.

-Teleology's departure comes after disagreements with Nigerian shareholders, the sources said on condition of anonymity.
-They gave no further details.
+Wood's departure, two months after the formal takeover of 9mobile in a $301 million deal, comes after disagreements with Nigerian shareholders, the sources said on condition of anonymity.

-Competition in Nigeria's mobile telecoms market is intense as the biggest operator, MTN, expands its service through partnerships with banks.
+The takeover of 9mobile comes at a time of increased competition as Nigeria's biggest operator, MTN, expands its service through partnerships with banks.

-(Reporting by Chijioke Ohuocha; Writing by Paul Carsten; Editing by David Goodman and Alexandra Hudson)
+(Reporting by Chijioke Ohuocha; Writing by Paul Carsten; Editing by David Goodman)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)